Duncanma/Blog/content/Blog/importance-of-visibility.md

 I'm often asked if I have any advice for other software engineers, and the absolute number one piece of guidance I give is "make sure your work is visible".
 Is it the most important thing?
-No, the most important things are doing a good job and being a positive part of your team, but **right after** those I would say is "making sure people are aware of the work you are doing".
-I get a lot of push back on this idea, with comments such as:
+No, the most important things are doing an excellent job and being a positive part of your team, but **right after** those I would say is "making sure people are aware of the work you are doing".
+I get quite a bit of push back on this idea, with comments such as:

 - I prefer to fly under the radar.
 - I don't want to brag.
 - I've already done the work, why do I also have to tell people about it?

-I think a lot of people who push back on increasing visibility of their work misunderstand the reasons why we are doing this, and why it is important.
+I think many people who resist trying to increase the visibility of their work misunderstand the reasons why we are doing this, and why it is important.

 Does it help you as an individual?
 Sure!
-If your manager and your company understand all the work you are doing, it could positively impact your career.
+If your manager and your company understand all the work you are doing, it could positively affect your career.
 That is **one** of the benefits of making your work visible, but if that isn't appealing to you or if self-promotion feels wrong, then let's start with the other reasons.